erscofie/Mapi-RopBreakdownByUser/README.md

 Rop logging must be enabled for MapiHttp\mailbox logs so RopId field is populated.
 Refer to the [Wiki](https://github.com/erscofie/Mapi-RopBreakdownByUser/wiki/Enable-Rop-logging-for-MapiHttp-in-Exchange-2013-and-2016) for more info.

-Thanks to @bill-long for contributing guidance and recommendations for improvements
+Thanks to [Bill Long](https://github.com/bill-long) for contributing guidance and recommendations for improvements